 Variation of patterns over the days

 But still, some people have quite simple patterns, while others have very complex patterns.
 One person might work from 9-5 during the week and relaxes all weekend.
-While a different person might work nightshifts interchanged with dayshifts and goes travelling when he’s a few days of.
+While a different person might work night-shifts interchanged with day-shifts and goes travelling when he’s a few days of.
+The table below depicts this.
 Let’s say that every day you do (quite) the same thing.
-A known pattern for that day could be depicted as a number (1, 2, or 3).
-For example, workdays might be a 1 and weekends might be a 2.
+This could be a known pattern for that day and could be depicted as a number; like 1, 2, 3.
+For example, workdays might be a “1” and weekend-days might be a “2”, and a day-out might be a “3”, and so on.
 Over a few weeks of working, the patterns between several employee’s might look like something in the table below.
 Although, this is overly simplified (because there are many sub-patterns within the days).
-Over the days, some humans show quite some simplicity (like the unemployed one) within their behaviour and others more complex behaviour (like the student).
+Over the days, some humans show quite some simplicity (like the unemployed one) while others show more complex behavior (like the shift-worker).

 Patterns within the day